-More Poles Arrested .- Several arrests have lately taken place in the Grand Duchy of Posen, in tineau, has been unanimously elected mayor of Birconsequence of the investigation that has been made | mingham for the ensuing year. into the disturbances in Poland.
-A NEW CONSPIRACY has been discovered at Wadowice in Callicia, and some arrests have taken place n consequence.
+More Poles Arrested .- Several arrests have lately taken place in the Grand Duchy of Posen, in tineau, has been unanimously elected mayor of Birconsequence of the investigation that has been made mingham for the ensuing year. into the disturbances in Poland.